 The Sylvia Hotel is located on the English bay in Vancouver and is the only beachside property in the whole city.
-This landmark building in the West End with its brick and terra-cotta facade has been swarmed by the Virginia creeper, giving it a unique and cozy look.
+With its brick and terra-cotta facade, this landmark building in the West End has been swarmed by the Virginia creeper, giving it a unique and cozy look.

-Once upon a time a stray cat wandered in the hotel premises and decided that he liked the place and stayed.
+Once upon a time, a stray cat wandered into the hotel premises and decided that he liked the place and stayed.
 They named him “Mr. Got To Go” and he became so famous he was featured in two children's books.

 The Restaurant at the hotel called “Bistro or Patio” hosts jazz, blues, and Swing musicians on Sunday, Wednesday, and Thursday evenings as well as great food and cocktails, including the signature drink: Sylvia's Sangria made from a secret recipe.
 All while enjoying the great view of the sea with beautiful sunsets.

 If you are full of energy, head for a tennis game; jogging, windsurfing, kayaking, rollerblading, or bicycling on the seawall, or go for a swim in the English Bay.